Family Values Tour

 The Family Values Tour was an annual rock and hip hop tour held by the American nu metal band Korn since 1998.
 The first tour took place in 1998 and the second tour in 1999, but the tour took a hiatus in 2000 due to heavy competition from the Anger Management Tour, the Summer Sanitarium Tour, and others.
-The Family Values Tour happened again in 2001 before taking another hiatus, this time for four years.
+The Family Values Tour returned in 2001 (without Korn) before taking another hiatus, this time for five years.
 The Family Values Tour returned in 2006 with Korn and Deftones as the headliners.
 Another tour occurred in 2007, before taking another hiatus until 2013.
 In 2013 the event took place for the final time as a one-day music festival instead of the traditional tour under the name "Family Values Festival".

 History

 Family Values Tour 1998

 Korn, Limp Bizkit, Ice Cube, Incubus (who replaced Ice Cube on October 25, 1998 for the four remaining dates), Orgy, and Rammstein.

 In one of the more infamous moments, Rammstein's band members were all dragged off stage by police and subsequently arrested during their Halloween performance.
 Each band decided to dress up while Rammstein were barely dressed at all, with most members performing in their underwear.
 Their lead guitarist Richard Kruspe was the only one decently dressed-he wore a wedding dress.
 The band had to spend the night in jail on charges of indecent exposure.